Custom Dry Transfers vs. Vinyl Lettering?

 Why are Custom Dry Transfers Superior to Vinyl Lettering?

 Custom dry transfers are easier to apply than vinyl letters, without messy chemicals or the chance of bubbles underneath.
 Transfers are just ink.
-Our rub-on transfers adhere to any smooth surface, even non-flat surfaces.
+Our custom rub-on transfers adhere to any smooth surface, even non-flat surfaces.
 You can apply them with great results to plastic, glass, wood, or metal surfaces.
 At Image Transfers, we can match any color in your choice of a glossy or matte finish.
-In addition, we make custom dry transfers with the options of metallic ink or foil – something vinyl can never provide.
+In addition, we make custom dry transfer decals with the options of metallic ink or custom foil transfers – something vinyl can never provide.
 When you choose vinyl lettering there are color limitations.
 Your letters will be cut out of whatever color vinyl is available or in stock.

 Vinyl lettering also has size and resolution limitations.
 Small type or images are a challenge because vinyl is cut with a blade.
 Also once cut, the vinyl artist needs to “weed” the vinyl (which means removing all the vinyl except your artwork).
 If the image is small, weeding can be difficult and even impossible because your image can easily be removed or damaged during the process.
 When vinyl images are small, there isn’t much to hold them in place.
 Vinyl backing sheets are slick on purpose so you can remove the vinyl and apply it.
 After it’s applied you will have a noticeable edge around the artwork.

-Our rub-on transfers are semi-permanent;
+Our custom rub-on transfers are semi-permanent;

 Unless you choose to make them permanent.